 The points awarded will be based on HHFDC's evaluation of any and all factors that could impact overall project feasibility, including, but not limited to the following factors:

-• Reasonableness of development costs ("RDC").
-0 to 9 points
+Reasonableness of development costs ("RDC").

 Existing Building used for housing.
 Projects receive zero (0) points under RDC.

 New Building projects and Existing Buildings not used for housing will be ranked and scored as follows: